1jour1vin

 Wine rated (2023 guide) 91/100

-Notes of smoked cherry and tobacco characterize this straightforward, medium-bodied, elegant, delicate, cocoa-flavored, vegetal, dark wine with hints of cherry and espresso.
-Drink between 2025 and 2032.
+Notes of smoky cherry and tobacco define this straightforward, medium-bodied wine, which is elegant, delicate, and cocoa-like, with vegetal and dark undertones, as well as hints of cherry and espresso.
+Best enjoyed between 2025 and 2032.

 1JOUR1VIN PRICE